 I am a health economist and an assistant professor in the Division of Health Policy and Economics of the Department of Healthcare Policy and Research at the Joan & Sanford I. Weill Medical College of Cornell University.
+I am affiliated with the Cornell Population Center, as well as Cornell's Center for Health Equity, Center for the Study of Inequality, and Center for the Study of Physician Practice and Leadership.

 I study Medicaid and the health care safety net in the United States.
 Through my research, I aim to inform federal and state policy, as well as the work of health care providers and organizations that serve vulnerable and high-need, high-cost patient populations.
 I have also studied the drivers of waste in the U.S. health care system and analyzed the effect of key provisions of the Affordable Care Act.